dagger/dagger/README.md

       - Add similar entries for each of the packages you want to be able to call from your actions.
 They all follow the same format right now
       - The only package you don't need to declare a dependency on is `core`, it's inherently always a dep
    1. Setup client stub configuration for each of your dependencies
+      - Open `main.go`, remove the imports, remove the `Resolver` struct and method, and comment out the lines of code in the `main` func.
       - `cloak generate --output-dir gen`
         - This will parse your `dagger.yaml` and export `schema.graphql` and `operation.graphql` into a subdir under `gen/` for each of your dependencies (plus `core`)
       - For each of the dependencies